Go to content

 • Colors looked great, but also needed these instructions

-For 2024, we’re preparing another big update for the website including switching from using Stencil to Storybook for managing the components.
+For 2024, we’re preparing another big update for the website including switching from using Stencil to Storybook for managing components.

 Some of the templates in the Figma file for the Feelgood Design System.